UniversalDependencies/docs/_fr-dep/obl.md

 case(Tom, à)
 ~~~

-In FrenchSpoken, we use the [obl:mod]() relation when the dependent is a modifier of the verb and the [obl:comp]() relation when the dependent is a core argument of the verb.
-We also use the [obl:periph]() relation for some of the non-core nominal dependents of the verb.
+FrenchSpoken uses the [obl:mod]() relation when the dependent is a modifier of the verb and the [obl:comp]() relation when the dependent is a core argument of the verb.
+The [obl:periph]() relation is used to annotate some of the non-core nominal dependents of the verb.

 Here are a few examples :